jethornton/flexgui/docs/source/ini.rst

 ---------------

 The keyboard file dialog defaults to `*.ngc` and this ignores case.
-To specify the G-code extensions you want the file dialog to show, add an EXTENSIONS key with the desired extensions seperated by a comma.
+To specify the file extensions you want the file dialog to show, add an EXTENSIONS key with the desired extensions seperated by a comma.
 The extensions must be in the format `*.ext` with the asterisk and dot:
 ::